 „The History of the National Theatre” – anniversary publication

 "The comprehensive history of the National Theatre has not been written yet.
 All the previous books on the subject were fragmentary and incomplete" says Tomasz Kubikowski, the Theatre’s dramaturge and the editor of the series.
 "Our publications is the first-ever complete documentation of the National Stage’s history.
 These books reveal ground-breaking conclusions that challenge conventional notions of the National Stage’s activity in different periods."
-(Tomasz Kubikowski’s commentary on the preparation of the books→).
 The extensively illustrated, seven-volume publication summarizes the findings of three generations of scholars.

 Bogusławski / volume 1